Best Kids Base Layer

 Downside to Merino is that it is delicate and care must be taken to not damage the delicate fibers.
 Items can get snagged on Velcro, tree branches, hangnails, and gear.
 However, it is often repairable with a little needle and thread.

-I learned the lesson about Merino’s delicacy the hard way when the first time my daughter was wearing her merino baselayers she got a hole in the knee.
+I learned the lesson about Merino’s delicacy the hard way when the first time my daughter was wearing her merino base layers she got a hole in the knee.
 Thankfully little holes are easy to repair but it made me appreciate how delicate the fabric can be.
 That said, many families use them on a daily basis AND wash and dry them and they last for multiple kids.

-Merino is best for layering in the cold or for multi-day use when you don’t want to pack a lot of baselayers.
+Merino is best for layering in the cold or for multi-day use when you don’t want to pack a lot of base layers.

-Examples: Smartwool, Ik’splor, Ellas Wool, Sloomb
+Examples: Smartwool, Ik’splor, Ellas Wool, Sloomb, Wildhaven Wools

-Synthetic baselayers are most often made of polyester, nylon, spandex, etc. They come in a wide range of styles, price points, and technologies, like adding silver to aid in antimicrobial properties.
+Synthetic base layers are most often made of polyester, nylon, spandex, etc. They come in a wide range of styles, price points, and technologies, like adding silver to aid in antimicrobial properties.

-Although synthetic baselayers dry fast when wet, they do not keep you as warm when they are wet and can often leave you feeling clammy if the material doesn’t have airflow to dry.
+Although synthetic base layers dry fast when wet, they do not keep you as warm when they are wet and can often leave you feeling clammy if the material doesn’t have airflow to dry.

 Synthetics are best for warmer temps, more aerobic activities, or if there is prolonged wetness (from environment or sweat).
 They’re also great for kids who have wool allergies.

-Examples: Patagonia Capliene, REI, Shred Dog
+Examples: Patagonia Capliene, REI, Shred Dog/Akova, Jan & Jul

-Mixed Blend
+Mixed Blend Base Layers

 Some companies have started mixing Merino wool and synthetic materials to try and capture the best of both worlds.
 They start with using primarily Merino wool for its odor resistance, breathability, and softness.
 Then add in some polyester to aid in faster wicking and making the product lighter weight.